-- Four required graduate-level courses taken in the first year of graduate studies: Mass Communication & Society (J611), Media Theory I (J610), and either Qualitative Research methods (J641) or Quantitative Research Methods (J642). - Three additional 600-level conceptual courses in the School of Journalism and Communication.
-At least one of these conceptual courses must be in law or ethics, as approved by the student's advisor.
-Graduate seminars (J610) may count toward this requirement; other courses numbered J601-J609 and J600-level skills courses do not count toward this requirement. - Certain 500 level courses may be considered for this requirement, but the student must petition his or her advisor and the chair of the Graduate Affairs

-Committee for permission.

-- Media/Communications courses offered at the 600-level in other schools or departments may count toward this requirement and must be reviewed by the GAC. - One additional methods course.
+- 23 credits of required core coursework (see page 22) - At least one SOJC 600-level conceptual course in law or ethics, as approved by the student's advisor.
+Graduate seminars (J610) may count toward this requirement; other courses numbered J601-J609 and J600-level skills courses do not count toward this requirement. - Certain 500 level courses may be considered for this requirement, but the student must petition his or her advisor and the chair of the Graduate Affairs Committee for permission. - Media/Communications courses offered at the 600-level in other schools or departments may count toward this requirement with advisor and GAC approval. - One additional methods course.
 This course may be taken within or outside of the SOJC.
-If taken within SOJC, it may count toward the three additional 600-level courses (see above).
-If taken outside of the School, it may count toward the 16 quarter credits permitted from non-SOJC units. - At least 8, but no more than 16 quarter (or up to 12 semester) graduate (500- or 600- level) credits in the Law School or other units.
+If taken outside of the School, it may count toward the outside credit (see below).

+- At least 8, but no more than 16 quarter (or up to 12 semester) graduate (500- or 600- level) credits in the Law School or other units.
 The courses chosen must be part of a consistent, related, educationally enhancing plan that has been approved by the student's advisor prior to enrollment. - A graduate thesis (nine credits in J503) or terminal project (six credits in J609) approved and supervised by a faculty committee.
 Your advisor and two other committee members supervise the research and writing of the thesis or project.
 The committee must approve a written proposal before work begins.
 Proposal Approval Forms are available on-line.
-Students should register for Thesis (J503) or Project (J609) during the terms in which they are researching and writing their thesis or project.
+Students should register for Thesis (J503) or Project (J609) during the terms in which they are researching and writing their thesis or project